 With this set of analytical concepts, the decentered theory allows for different research foci.
 On the one hand, it is possible to unpack governmental institutions or specific policy reforms "in terms of the disparate and contingent beliefs and actions of individuals" (Bevir 2010, p.
 85).
 Even the failure of governance reforms can then be explained by referring to diverging beliefs, which either cause open resistance or ignorance, for instance when street level actors see no need to change their actions after the policy is introduced as they are convinced that they have always been following this policy (Bevir 2010, pp. 241-242).
-On the other hand, the analytical tool box enables researchers to track divergent "patterns" of beliefs, knowledge, and practices and how they changed over time with individuals responding to perceived challenges (Bevir and Rhodes 2003, p.
+On the other hand, the analytical tool box enables researchers to track divergent "patterns" of beliefs, knowledge, and practices and how they changed over time when confronted with new challenges (Bevir and Rhodes 2003, p.
 42).
-For instance, Bevir and Rhodes (2003) analyzed the "British political tradition" by first unpacking "the" British political tradition in a rather diverse set of distinct traditions (Tory, Whig, Liberal, Socialist) and then unpacking the socialist tradition in "Old and New Labour", which could further be unpacked into divergent beliefs of groups and individuals.
+For instance, Bevir and Rhodes (2003, p.
+42) analyzed the "British political tradition" by first unpacking "the" British political tradition in a rather diverse set of distinct traditions (Tory, Whig, Liberal, Socialist) and then unpacking the socialist tradition in "Old and New Labour", which could further be unpacked into divergent beliefs of groups and individuals.

-Like the decentered theory, pragmatist sociology starts from a critique of the social sciences approaches that explain the beliefs and practices of actors by referring to their objective position.
-Hence, pragmatist sociology also commits to investigating how actors in fact apply traditions and beliefs to navigate social situations.
-In contrast to Bevir, however, they do not focus on the small realm of administrative reforms and institutions, but rather suggest that people invoke some kind of general principle in any social situation that demands from them a justification of their own actions or a critique of other people's justifications (Boltanski and Thévenot 2000, p.
-208).5
+Like the decentered theory, pragmatic sociology starts by criticizing approaches that explain the beliefs and practices of actors by referring to their so-called objective positions.
+Hence, pragmatic sociology also commits to investigating how actors in fact apply traditions and beliefs to navigate social situations.
+In contrast to Bevir, however, they do not focus on the realm of administrative reforms and institutions, but rather suggest that people invoke some kind of general principle in any social situation that demands from them a justification of their own actions or a critique of other people's justifications (Boltanski and Thévenot 2000, p.
+208).